BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

     x.showMsg("A message")
 ```

 Both methods have `self` as their first argument.
-C++ and Java both
+C++ and Java both have a
-have a hidden first argument in their class methods, which points to the
+hidden first argument in their class methods, which points to the object that
-object that the method was called for and can be accessed using the
+the method was called for and can be accessed using the keyword `this`.
+Python
-keyword `this`.
-Python methods also use a reference to the current
+methods also use a reference to the current object, but when you are
-object, but when you are *defining* a method you must explicitly specify
-the reference as the first argument.
-Traditionally, the reference is
+*defining* a method you must explicitly specify the reference as the first
-called `self` but you could use any identifier you want (if you do not
+argument.
+Traditionally, the reference is called `self` but you could use any
-use `self` you will probably confuse a lot of people, however).
-If you
+identifier you want (if you do not use `self` you will probably confuse a lot
-need to refer to fields in the object or other methods in the object,
+of people, however).
+To refer to fields in the object or other methods in the
-you must use `self` in the expression.
+object, you must use `self` in the expression.
 However, when you call a method
-for an object as in `x.show()`, you do not hand it the reference to
+for an object as in `x.show()`, you do not hand it the reference to the
-the object---*that* is done for you.
+object---*that* is done for you.

-Here, the first method is special, as is any identifier that begins and
+The first method, `__init__()` is special, as is any identifier that begins
-ends with double underscores.
+and ends with double underscores.
 In this case, it defines the constructor,
-which is automatically called when the object is created, just like in
+which is automatically called when the object is created, just like in C++ and
-C++ and Java.
-However, at the bottom of the example you can see that the
+Java.
+However, at the bottom of the example you can see that the creation of
-creation of an object looks just like a function call using the class
+an object looks just like a function call using the class name.
+Python's spare
-name.
-Python's spare syntax makes you realize that the `new` keyword
+syntax makes you realize that the `new` keyword isn't really necessary in C++
-isn't really necessary in C++ or Java, either.
+or Java, either.

-All the code at the bottom is set off by an `if` clause, which checks
+All the code at the bottom is set off by an `if` clause, which checks to see
-to see if something called `__name__` is equivalent to
-`__main__`.
-Again, the double underscores indicate special names.
+if something called `__name__` is equivalent to `__main__`.
+Again, the double
-The reason for the `if` is that any file can also be used as a library
+underscores indicate special names.
+The reason for the `if` is that any file
-module within another program (modules are described shortly).
-In that
+can also be used as a library module within another program (modules are
-case, you just want the classes defined, but you don't want the code at
+described shortly).
+In that case, you just want the classes defined, but you
-the bottom of the file to be executed.
-This particular `if` statement
+don't want the code at the bottom of the file to be executed.
+This particular
-is only true when you are running this file directly; that is, if you
+`if` statement is only true when you are running this file directly.
+That is,
-say on the command line:
+`__name__` is `__main__` when you use the command line:

 ```
 python SimpleClass.py